 We stayed at the beautifully restored Gramsci 29 Vacation Apartment on the second floor of a historic palazzo.
 Gramsci 29 is comfortable and quiet and has everything you need for your stay, including fantastic owners who are always willing to help with suggestions to make sure you have a great stay.

-If you prefer to stay in a hotel, see hotels in Sulmona, Abruzzo.
+If you prefer to stay in a hotel or B&B, check these hotels in Sulmona.

 We had a fantastic lunch at La Locanda di Gino in Piazza Plebiscito including the traditional maccheroni alla chitarra and local lamb.
 For more casual dining with typical foods and a great appetizer buffet, go to Hostaria dell’Arco on Via Manlio d’Eramo.
 We also had an excellent dinner at La Cantina di Biffi, a cozy spot with wines and a small menu on Via Petraraca.